 SFETC Doctoral Psychology Internship Program:

 The SFETC Doctoral Psychology Internship Program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and participates in the APPIC Internship Matching Program.
 Applications and the Applicant Agreement can be obtained from the APPIC website.
 Our program code is 1218.
-We have four funded Doctoral Psychology Internship positions.
+We have two funded Doctoral Psychology Internship positions.
 Our program is not currently accredited by the American Psychological Association.
-The Department of Psychology consists of six full-time licensed psychologists, two full-time postdoctoral psychology residents, and four full-time doctoral psychology interns.
+The Department of Psychology consists of six full-time licensed psychologists, two full-time postdoctoral psychology residents, and two full-time doctoral psychology interns.
 The Director of Psychology, Clinical Training, and Forensic Services has oversight of the SFETC Doctoral Psychology Internship Program.
 The SFETC Doctoral Psychology Internship Program aims at developing doctoral psychology interns who can integrate practice with science, show multicultural sensitivity, and provide high-quality, evidence-based assessments and interventions to adults facing forensic issues and severe and persistent mental illness in a hospital-based setting.
 SFETC provides treatment using a multidisciplinary psychiatric rehabilitation model based on a philosophy of Illness Management & Recovery.
 The intern functions broadly as a clinical practitioner.
 The internship follows a sequential, cumulative, and increasingly complex training process so that interns can effectively acquire profession-wide competencies.
 Training is accomplished through clinical experiences, supervision, observation, and didactic trainings.
 Training activities include assessment, diagnosis, report writing, group interventions (DBT and competency-restoration), participation in multidisciplinary teams, individual therapy, individual competency restoration, didactic trainings, writing specialized behavior plans, and observations of court testimony.
-In addition, doctoral interns participate in two six-month rotations: Assessment and Therapeutic Interventions.

 - Implemented active individualized patient treatment plans that led to a significant reduction in the average number of days to restore competency